Cloud-Architekt/cloud-architekt.github.io/_posts/2020-01-27-detection-and-mitigation-consent-grant-attacks-azuread.md

 [Azure-Sentinel/Playbooks/Revoke-AADSignInSessions at master · Azure/Azure-Sentinel · GitHub](https://github.com/Azure/Azure-Sentinel/tree/master/Playbooks/Revoke-AADSignInSessions)

 ### Option 3: Ban app from OAuth investigation in MCAS
-Suspicioned apps can be marked as banned and will force to disable permission.
+Suspicioned apps can be marked as banned and will forced to disable permission.
 Future access of user consent will be automatically revoked by MCAS.
 Consider in this scenario the delay until the policy effects.

 Follow [these steps](https://docs.microsoft.com/en-us/cloud-app-security/manage-app-permissions#ban-or-approve-an-app) to ban the app and notify users who granted access.
 During my tests I was not able to verify that MCAS will revoke the refresh token automatically.
 So keep that in mind if you like to include this step in your remediation process.